 The UCLA Anderson School IS Ph.D. program, one of the first to be established by a major business school, had some 56 graduates, the first in 1971, the last in 2009.
 Over almost four decades, these grads assumed academic positions in universities and colleges throughout the world, as well as non-academic research positions in both industry and government.
 Many achieved leadership positions and made significant contributions to the field.
 Here we feature short news items and basic contact information for our grads.
 For further information on IS organizations/people around the world (including many of our IS alumni) see the Association for Information Systems (AIS).

-If you are one of our alums and have a news item or update to share, please email the IS Secretary or see the IS Area home page for postal mailing address.
-Include your current professional position and affiliation plus your email and complete web page addresses (alumni news is updated quarterly).
+If you are one of our alums and have a news item or update to share, please email us.
+Include your current professional position and affiliation plus your email and complete web page addresses (alumni news is updated once or twice annually).

 See the UCLA Anderson Alumni website for further information regarding their activities and programs.

 Following are our Doctoral Program Alumni since 1970:

 News from Our Alumni

 After serving the University of California for more than 33 years, I have decided to retire effective April 2013.
 UC has been my home for most of my life, starting with grad school at UCLA where I earned my doctoral degree, continuing with 16 years as IT director at UCLA, 14 years as CIO at UCSD and, last but not least, 3 exciting years as Vice Chancellor and CIO at UCSF.